epfl-ada/ada-2024-project-outlier-1/README.md

 4. Consequences on LLMs performance

-    We use Mistral and Llama3 models to play Wikispeedia in 2007.
+    We use Mistral and Llama3 models to simulate playing performance on Wikispeedia.
 We then compare their performance to the one of the players in 2007.
-We need to:
+To do so, we need to:

-    - Determine which games we choose to play with the LLMs
+    - Determine which games (start and target articles) we choose to play with the LLMs
     - Determine the maximum number of steps the LLMs can take
-    - Analyze how many games llama3 and Mistral found a path
+    - Analyze for how many games Llama3 and Mistral found a winning path
     - Analyze the path length distribution of the games played by the LLMs with the one of the players
     - Compare the similarity of the paths found by the LLMs and the players with the Jaccard similarity